solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 - The sysvar data is unavailable.
 - The sysvar data is corrupt.
 - The provided offset or length would be out of bounds on the sysvar data.
+- The provided destination address `var_addr` is invalid.

 Sysvars themselves should have internal logic for understanding their own size and the size of their entries if they are a list-based data structure.
 With this